-Want to engage with your children and help them think deeper?
-Discover amazing family conversation starters and questions that will ignite discussion and critical thinking.
+Want to engage with your kids and help them think deeper?
+These family conversation starters will ignite discussion and critical thinking.

 Conversations with our kids can sometimes feel repetitive, don’t you think?